kevin-tofu/fluxfem/README.md

 - perform element-local tensor contractions,
 - and are fully compatible with JAX transformations such as `jit`, `vmap`, and automatic differentiation.

 ### tensor-based vs weak-form-based (diffusion example)

 #### tensor-based assembly
+The tensor-based assembly provides an explicit, low-level formulation with element kernels written using jax.numpy.(`jnp`).
 ```Python
 import fluxfem as ff
 import jax.numpy as jnp